innocellence/New-Corporate-Site/_whitepaper/2015-11-18-3-reasons-why-your-business-needs-a-mobile-app.md

 With the help of a digital innovation consultant, you’ll also be able to answer the question of whether or not your company *needs* a mobile app.
 After all, it may turn out that what your company really needs isn’t a mobile app, but *responsive web design* and/or a *mobile web app*.

-#####How has having a mobile app improved your business?
-What challenges did you face when building your company’s app?
-Share your experience with us by leaving a comment.
+**How has having a mobile app improved your business?
+What challenges did you face when building your company’s app?**